-Savannah/Hilton Head International Airport, which is an easy 10-mile drive northwest of downtown, is served by American, Delta, United, and US Airways.
-Alas, because of a relative lack of competition, fares can be rather pricey.
+Savannah/Hilton Head International Airport, which is an easy 10-mile drive northwest of downtown, is served by American, jetBlue, Delta, and United.
+Alas, because of a relative lack of competition, fares from some destinations can be rather pricey.

 Things to See and Do in Savannah:

 Apart from simply strolling through Savannah's leafy squares and dining at fabulous restaurants, there are a handful of key attractions here to visit.

 Also, the lovely Telfair Museum of Art, which occupies a regal 1818 mansion and is the oldest art museum in the south, opened its striking, contemporary Jepson Center for the Arts in 2006.
 Other worthwhile stops include the Flannery O'Connor Childhood Home and Juliette Gordon Low Birthplace.